uwcse440/web-cse440-sp17/_assignments/assignment1/index.md

 This first assignment is your opportunity to think broadly about identifying a problem.
 Subsequent assignments will provide opportunities to focus on designing a specific technological solution to a specific set of tasks.

 You should identify and consider goals and activities that are important to people.
-Potential domains include:

- - living a healthy life
- - managing finances effectively
- - managing time effectively
- - reducing environmental impact

-Activities within personal informatics can include:

- - planning to track
- - helping remember to track
- - the actual act of tracking
- - identifying activity patterns
- - sharing accomplishments with friends and family
- - deciding to abandon tracking

 Do not start with a focus on concrete one-time tasks (e.g., logging into your bank account).
 Instead identify problems in long-lived activities that span many different social or technological contexts.